 |Evenly Balanced, Almost

-16mm film (14 mins., black and white, silent), wolf costumes, electric toothbrush
+16mm film (14 mins., black and white, silent, Spain/UK), variable costumes (fancy dress), electric toothbrush

-A textual film that addresses directly and playfully the projected image, the relationship between the film and the audience, and the defining features of the space of projection/dark theatre.
-The screening of a film is complemented by a number of actions performed by the audience and the projectionists.
+A textual film that addresses directly and playfully the projected image, the relationship between the film and the audience, and the defining features of the space of projection.
+The film is complemented by a number of live actions performed by the audience and the projectionists.
+Evenly Balanced, Almost is a site-specific work for the dark theatre in the age of its imminent disappearance.

 *As part of Unconscious Archives Festival curated by Sally Golding at Close-Up Cinema, London.